 ” Hovering above her lifeless body, Btty’s sadness for it was followed by a sense of freedom (28).
 “My sense of freedom was limitless and it seemed as if I had done this forever, ”she reports (28).
 Btty’s death experience seemed endless (28-58), ad, yars later, wen Betty met with her attending physician, se discovered that in fact no one could say for just how long Betty had been clinically dead (133).
 But during the experience, Btty gained knowledge and insight as to her life (34), ad God and creation (43-52).

 Betty’s realization that the “souls” in her life were “[…] individual souls, tere to achieve their own experiences (34). ” She gained a deep sense of the concept of free will (35), ad felt a sense of “[…] enormous energy (37). ” Her death experience in itself was a sense of “healing” (39).
 Betty vividly describes a sense of incredible speed in moving toward a light (40).
-Betty claims to have achieved knowledge during her death experience that life did not originate on earth, but that life on earth was but one lesson in a soul’s evolution, ad that souls are in fact universal, a part of the physical universe itself (49).Betty’s experiences, like Weiss’ case study of Catherine, his first case of past life regression and memory (Many Lives 5), is filled with religious and moral symbolisms that yield insight as to the relationship between God, man, and the universe (54).
-It was during Weiss’ work with Catherine, that he, too, gained a greater sense of God and after life when, during a session and under hypnosis, Catherine advised Weiss that his “[…] father is here, and your son, who is a small child.
-Your father says you will know him because his name is Avrom, and your.
-A Case For Life After Death.
+Betty claims to have achieved knowledge during her death experience that life did not on bt that life on earth was but one lesson in a soul’s evolution, ad that souls are in fact universal, apart of the physical universe itself (49).

 Please type your essay title, choose your document type, enter your email and we send you essay samples